KarlLofholm/node-ten-tew/README.md

 # Node Ten Tweets

-Small Node.js app for displaying 10 latest tweets for hashtag ”#Javascript”.
+A simple REST endpoint for displaying 10 latest tweets for a hashtag.

 An educational project for testing NodeJS, ExpressJS, the Twitter API and Heroku

-Link to Heroku app https://node-ten-tweets.herokuapp.com/
+Link to Heroku app https://node-ten-tweets.herokuapp.com/hashtag